-Inverness CT v Arbroath
+Inverness CT & Arbroath goalless in play-off semi

 Post update

-Foul by Logan Chalmers (Inverness CT).
+Foul by Austin Samuels (Inverness CT).